hj2713/CV2/HW1/README.md

 2.  **Auto-Contrast**:
     - Applies contrast stretching by rescaling pixel intensities.
     - Uses 2nd and 98th percentiles to clip outliers and expand the dynamic range to [0, 1].
-3.  **Auto-White Balance**:
-    - Uses the **Gray World Assumption**.
-    - Scales the Red and Blue channels so that their mean intensity matches the Green channel, resulting in more natural-looking colors.

 ## Implementation Technologies